ReDI-School/nrw-html-and-css/lesson12/index.md

 # Homework

 - Apply everything we have learned today on your websites.
-Improvise and design your websites as much as you can via using the concepts we have learned in the past lectures.
+Improvise and design your websites as much as you can using the concepts we have learned in the past lectures.
 Before next lesson, we would like to see a screenshot of your page posted in the `Classroom` channel.
 Try to express yourself to the world by styling the website to your taste.
 - If you have any sort of question please ask in the `Classroom` channel

 # Resources